Our collaborations ensure our research has local, national, and global impact.

 Changing lives in Canberra

-Students and staff from the ANU College of Health & Medicine deliver the highest standard of professional healthcare services to the Canberra community through the ANU Psychology clinic and partnerships with Canberra Health Services.
+Students and staff from the ANU College of Health & Medicine deliver the highest standard of professional healthcare services to the Canberra community through the ANU Psychology clinic and our health partnerships.

 Changing lives across Australia

-Our medicine students complete clinical placements in rural and Indigenous communities around Australia and conduct research projects with a direct benefit to the communities they’re in.
+In addition to Canberra, our medicine students have the opportunity to undergo clinical placements at the Sydney Adventist Hospital (The San), and in rural and Indigenous communities around Australia where they can also conduct research projects with a direct benefit to the communities they’re in.

 ANU works closely with many Federal Government departments and agencies to advice on and influence health development policy.